 Location: Carnegie Mellon University, Pittsburgh, PA

-The Department of Mathematical Sciences at Carnegie Mellon University invites applications for a tenure-track position to begin September 1, 2021.
+The Department of Mathematical Sciences at Carnegie Mellon University invites applications for a tenure-track position at the rank of assistant or associate professor to begin September 1, 2022.
 This search will focus on the area of mathematical finance, broadly construed.
 The Department has long-standing strength in this area and plays a leading role in interdisciplinary educational programs in computational finance at the bachelor's and master's levels.
 In addition, the Department graduates Ph.D.'s and supports post-doctoral fellows working in mathematical finance.

-Applicants should submit all materials electronically through this Interfolio site and MathJobs.
-This includes a cover letter, curriculum vita, list of publications, a statement describing current and planned research, a teaching statement, and at least three letters of recommendation.
-Letters of recommendation will be solicited through Mathjobs.
+Applicants should submit all materials electronically through Interfolio and Mathjobs.
+This includes a cover letter, curriculum vita, list of publications, a statement describing current and planned research, a teaching statement, and a statement describing how, through their research, teaching and/or service, they plan to contribute to and foster diversity and inclusion in mathematics.
+Candidates should also arrange for at least three letters of recommendation that will be solicited through Mathjobs.